 It's not an X server and not a fork.
 It's a protocol between a compositor and its clients.
 The compositor sends input events to the clients.
 The clients render locally and then communicate video memory buffers and information about updates to those buffers back to the compositor.

 Wayland is not really duplicating much work.
 Where possible, Wayland reuses existing drivers and infrastructure.
-One of the reasons this project is feasible at all, is that Wayland reuses the DRI drivers, the kernel side GEM scheduler and kernel mode setting.
+One of the reasons this project is feasible at all is that Wayland reuses the DRI drivers, the kernel side GEM scheduler and kernel mode setting.
 Wayland doesn't have to compete with other projects for drivers and driver developers, it lives within the X.org, mesa and drm community and benefits from all the hardware enablement and driver development happening there.

 The problem with X is that... it's X. When you're an X server there's a tremendous amount of functionality that you must support to claim to speak the X protocol, yet nobody will ever use this.
 For example, core fonts; this is the original font model that was how your got text on the screen for the many first years of X11.
 This includes code tables, glyph rasterization and caching, XLFDs (seriously, XLFDs!).
 Also, the entire core rendering API that lets you draw stippled lines, polygons, wide arcs and many more state-of-the-1980s style graphics primitives.
 For many things we've been able to keep the X.org server modern by adding extensions such as XRandR, XRender and COMPOSITE and to some extent phase out less useful extensions.
 But we can't ever get rid of the core rendering API and much other complexity that is rarely used in a modern desktop.
 With Wayland we can move the X server and all its legacy technology to an optional code path.
-Getting to a point where the X server is a compatibility option instead of the core rendering system will take a while, but we'll never get there if don't plan for it.

 No, that is outside the scope of Wayland.
 To support remote rendering you need to define a rendering API, which is something I've been very careful to avoid doing.
 The reason Wayland is so simple and feasible at all is that I'm sidestepping this big task and pushing it to the clients.
 It's an interesting challenge, a very big task and it's hard to get right, but essentially orthogonal to what Wayland tries to achieve.